This page is intended to let faculty know about common procedures, practices, and resources within the department and at BC.

 The syllabus should be sent to the office staff prior to class.
 Samples of syllabi are given on the Office Hours and Syllabi section of our website.

 To grant an override, send an email to the student giving permission and telling the student to print up the email and bring it to McGuinn 426.
-Copy the office staff on the email, and make sure it includes the name of the student and the name and number of the course.

 To view course rosters